 never know.
 You will need to bring something smart informal for exclusive occasions.

 Clothing in South Africa? from smart to very!! informal south africa travel information

-atmosphere and socialising is a major part of the South African way of life.
-It won’t take long to
+atmosphere and socializing is a major part of the South African way of life.
+It won't take long to

 appreciate this and adjust to it.
 There are times however when things are somewhat different.

 standard of service you have received, tipping is customary in South Africa for a range of

 services.
 Hotels, Restaurants and other accommodation establishments normally do not have service